Claim: Police have documented cases of people randomly distributing poisoned goodies to children on Halloween.

 The marijuana packets dressed up to look like Snickers bars had landed in the Hercules dead letter office because whoever had tried to mail a package containing them either didn't use enough postage or had listed an incorrect address.
 A postal employee (the mystified homeowner) charged with transporting the bars plus various canned goods that had accumulated in the dead letter office to a local charity kept the candy for his own use.
 He brought the "candy" home to give out on Halloween, thinking the Snickers bars were, well, Snickers bars.
 The "trick" ended up being on him.

 "My favorite," Best says, "was the kid who brought a half-eaten candy bar to his parents and said, 'I think there's ant poison on this.'
-They had it checked and, sure enough, there was ant poison on it — significantly, on the end he had not bitten."
-Of course, the youngster had applied the poison himself.
+They had it checked and, sure enough, there was ant poison on

 Best has tried mightily over the years to destroy this particular myth, but obviously to no avail.
 "It's the old problem of trying to prove a negative," he says.